emir7/mobile-news-perception/models/MultilevelModelling/finalMultilevelModel.md

       - *xw* - representing *xLargeCards* without images

-  - For the purpose of observing users behaviour whilst using different application theme in different levels of environemntal brightness we have categorized *enviornmental\_brightness* parameter into 4 different categories:
+  - For the purpose of observing users behaviour whilst using a different application theme in different levels of environemntal brightness we have categorized *enviornmental\_brightness* parameter into 4 different categories: